 Visit this page for a summary of our research and reporting on the topic.

-A growing list of websites that have published false information about COVID-19—with examples of misinformation and detailed trust ratings for each site.
+A growing tally of websites that have published false information about COVID-19.

 Utilizing reporting from our Coronavirus Misinformation Tracking Center, we debunk emerging myths surrounding development of a COVID-19 vaccine.